atoff/vatsim-stand-status/README.md

 ###### License
 `vatsim-stand-status` is licensed under the GNU General Public License v3.0, which can be found in the root of the package in the `LICENSE` file.

-All work is © Alex Toff 2019
+All work is © Alex Toff 2020 and contributors

 ## Installation